Project FuSSE aims to modernise financial market infrastructures

 Project Vision

-Project FuSSE aims to mitigate the transition costs and guide the evolution of the next generation of financial infrastructures.
-The goal is to produce an open source building block that is flexible enough to be easily integrated in a wide variety of use cases.
-The goal is to achieve:
+The goal is to produce an open-source building block that is flexible enough to be easily integrated in a wide variety of use cases:

 Versatility: Project FuSSE isn't just a one-size-fits-all solution.
 Its design allows for integration into various usage scenarios, from payment systems to securities settlements.